ahmet-uyar/parallel-merge-sort/README.md

 ## Further Study
 * It would be interesting to see the performance gains in systems with higher number of cores.
 * It would be interesting to see the performance comparisons of parallel sort in Java library and MergeSortWithForkJoinSTM2 in a system with 6, 12, or 24 cores.
+How much difference does it make constructing a complete binary thread tree or a full binary thread tree?
 * Implementation of double merging with fork-join can be done.
 In that case, two children threads need to synchronize with each other when performing simultaneous merging.
 That is kind of problematic with ForkJoin framework however.